The Caerleon Conservation Area was designated in 1970 and extended in 1977.

 Article 4 Direction

-The introduction of an Article 4(2) Direction (pdf), removing certain permitted development rights, has begun for the Caerleon Conservation Area.
+The introduction of an Article 4(2) Direction (pdf), removing certain permitted development rights, is in place for the Caerleon Conservation Area.

 This Direction means that some alterations to a domestic property cannot be made without the need for planning consent e.g. removal or renewal of windows and doors.

-Please note that the effects of the Direction are in place as of the 14 February 2020.
+Please note that the effects of the Direction have been in place since 14 February 2020.